PaddlePaddle/Paddle/doc/design/program.md

 The `ExecutionPlan` contains all the details of running the program, including which device each OP is placed on.
-One `Executor` could have mutilple devices (e.g, CPU, GPUs), but it runs only one `ExecutionPlan`.
+One `Executor` could have multiple devices (e.g, CPU, GPUs), but it runs only one `ExecutionPlan`.
 In distributed training there will be `n` `ExecutionPlan` for `n` `Executor`, jointly completes the `ProgramDesc` specified by the user.